-The Guardian published this photograph, taken on the set of ‘Swallows & Amazons’ when the film of Arthur Ransome’s book was being shot at Bowness-on-Windermere in the Lake District on 7th June 1973.
+The Guardian published this photograph, taken on the set of ‘Swallows & Amazons’ when the film of Arthur Ransome’s well-known book was being shot at Bowness-on-Windermere in the Lake District on 7th June 1973.
 The story was set in 1929.
 The production team battled to find local men to appear as film extras.
 None of them wanted a short-back-and-sides hair cut.
 The ladies of the Lake District found this most amusing.
 Many of them wore their hair shorter than the men.
 To see more photographs and footage taken behind-the-scenes on this day, with diary extracts, please click here

 For more photographs and a description of what happened please click here